salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

 EndpointBinder
 ~~~~~~~~~~~~~~
+The :code:`EndpointBinder` performs three important roles.
-The :code:`EndpointBinder` checks whether all the required fields for an :code:`EndpointDefinition` are present. **If everything binds successfully and all the required fields are present, the EndpointDefinition is going to handle the request.** If there are errors and other endpoint definitions are present, then the endpoint binder will try the next endpoint definition.

-If there is one endpoint definition, or all endpoint definitions present give error then the endpoint binder will raise an error.
+1. It checks whether all the required fields for an :code:`EndpointDefinition` are present. **If everything binds successfully and all the required fields are present, the EndpointDefinition is going to handle the request.** If there are errors and other endpoint definitions are present, then the endpoint binder will try the next endpoint definition.
+If all the endpoint definitions present give error then the endpoint binder will raise an error.

+2. It runs the three standard validators required by the endpoint definition that checks whether the requester should have access to :code:`<endpoint>.resource()`.

+    1. :code:`is_authorized()`
+    2. :code:`is_permitted()`
+    3. :code:`is_valid()`

+3. It checks the rate limits defined in the endpoint definition, which are:

+    1. :code:`rate_limit_key()`
+    2. :code:`rate_limit_period()`

 **Example**